hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 1. Design your own key layout by KLE <http://www.keyboard-layout-editor.com/> and download the deliverable by JSON.
 The file is KLE file.

 You can include QMK keycodes in your KLE file.
-The detail is later.
+The details are later.

 2. Design the height/angle of keys by F360 surface.

 The F360 surface is **skeleton surface**.
 You need a F360 construction plane as **layout plane** too.
-You can specify **angle shift surface** to make stepped ("staircase") profile keyboard by uniform profile keycaps (DSA/XDA etc.).
+You can specify **key angle surface** to make a stepped ("staircase") profile keyboard with uniform profile keycaps (DSA/XDA etc.).

 You can see how they work by a scaffold set which is built in PC0.
 Click green **P2P/PCB** icon and enable 'Generate a scaffold set' checkbox in the command dialog.